Unity-Technologies/ml-agents/docs/Migrating.md

   *  Remove the `Brain` GameObjects in the scene
   *  Create new `Brain` Scriptable Objects using `Assets -> Create -> ML-Agents`
-  *  Edit their `Brain Paramters` to be the same as the parameters used in the `Brain` GameObjects
+  *  Edit their `Brain Parameters` to be the same as the parameters used in the `Brain` GameObjects
   *  Agents have a `Brain` field in the Inspector, you need to drag the appropriate Brain asset in it.